 Have been going out to explore the city every morning and by early afternoon I’m exhausted and end up along the river where tourists are sitting at outside cafes.
 Each day I tell myself I’m not going to end up hanging with the tourists again and each day (so far) I’ve ended up there.

-I’m making an effort to be a good tourist and frequent only responsible restaurants and businesses.
-My favorite restaurant so far is Friends which is a training restaurant run by former street youth and their teachers.
-It’s a popular place near the National Museum and the food is fantastic.
+I’m making an effort to be a good tourist and frequent responsible restaurants and businesses.
+So far, my favorite restaurant is Friends, a training restaurant run by former street youth and their teachers.
+It’s a popular place near the National Museum of Cambodia and the food is fantastic.

 Foreign Correspondents Club

 I’ve also enjoyed the FCC – Phnom Penh Foreign Correspondents Club – which is on the second floor of a French Colonial building along the Mekong River.
 It has a large veranda facing the river with floor to ceiling windows open to the outside.
 The views are great and the people interesting.